britram/taps-transports/draft-ietf-taps-transports.md

 {Z!
 This section needs RFC References !%$}

-Rate-based methods have also been defined based on the loss ratio and observed round trip time, such as TFRC and TFRC-SP.
+Rate-based methods have also been defined based on the loss ratio and observed round trip time, such as TFRC {{RFC5348}} and TFRC-SP {{RFC4828}}.
 These methods utlise a throughput equation to determine the maximum acceptable rate.
-Such methods are used with DCCP CCID-1 and CCID-3, WEBRC and other applications.
+Such methods are used with DCCP CCID-3 {{RFC4342}} and CCID-4 {{RFC5622}},
+WebRTC and other applications.

 In addition, a congestion control mechanism may react to changes in delay as an indication for congestion.
 Delay-based congestion detection methods tend to